Penis size - does it matter?

 Let's face it, giving a woman sexual pleasure is very important for any relationship, and the rewards of doing so include greater intimacy and connection, and a more harmonious and rewarding relationship.

-Are you finding sex a problem because of obesity?
+Are you finding sex a problem because you simply don't know how to pleasure a woman?